devopsdays/devopsdays-web/content/events/2024-amsterdam/sponsor-info.md

 ### <a name= 'TableSpace'></a> Tablespace for Platinum, Beverage, Gold and Silver sponsors

-If you are a Silver, Gold, Platinum or Beverage sponsor you are are assigned one of our table spaces.
+If you are a Silver, Gold, Platinum or Beverage sponsor you are assigned one of our table spaces.
 There will be a power strip provided between every two tables.
 The venue assures us that there will be plenty, but please don’t hesitate to let us know if you think you will require more outlets.

-Furthermore, a TV screen (55”) rental is available upon request for €300 plus VAT but will need 3 weeks notice (May 31st) before the event.
+Furthermore, a TV screen (55”) rental is available upon request for €250 plus VAT but will need 3 weeks notice (May 31st) before the event.

 ### <a name= 'PlatBeerGold'></a> Platinum, Beer and Gold sponsors